Zafiro Records: Background

 The Zafiro label was established in 1952.
 According to the March 27, 1982 issue of Billboard, the company was managed by Esteban Garcia Morencos.
 Under Morencos was Antonio Ortega, and international business was handled by Angel Prieto.

-Artists that established their careers with the label were, Maria Dolores Pradera, Los Brincos, Los Relampagos,Juan and Junior, Juan Pardo, Massiel and Juan Manuel Serrat.
+Artists that established their careers with the label were, Maria Dolores Pradera, Los Brincos, Los Relampagos, Juan and Junior, Juan Pardo, Massiel and Joan Manuel Serrat.
 Rock groups that were signed to the label included Tequila, Obus, Baron Rojo and Leno.
 One of the artists that had a no. 1 hit in Spain on the label was the UK pop group The Korgis with "Everybody's Got to Learn Sometime".
 At least three of Miguel Fleta's recordings have been issued on Zafiro.

 According to Continuum Encyclopedia of Popular Music of the World, Volume 1, the label founded the Chapa Disco label.
 It also changed its name to Serdisco in the 1980s.

 The label would eventually be acquired by RCA in 1999.